Meghana0802/Chat-Application/README.md

 2.Clone this repository to your local machine using the following command: git clone https://github.com/Meghana0802/chat-application.git

-3.You have to install socket.io and socket.io-client.
-Use the following command: npm i socket.io,npm i socket.io-client
+3.You have to install socket.io and socket.io-client dependencies.
+Use the following commands: npm i socket.io socket.io-client

 4.Install snowpack on the client side by running: npm i --save-dev snowpack

-5.Install nodemon on the server side: npm i -dev nodemon
+5.Install nodemon on the server side: npm i --save-dev nodemon

 ## Usage